raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 --- task ---
+![Animation of the camera install process](images/connect-camera.gif) TODO-decide if the gif appropriate if the ribbon cable is not attached to the board?
-![Animation of the camera install process](images/connect-camera.gif) Insert the camera ribbon cable into the CSI socket Raspberry Pi, making sure theconnectors at the bottom of the ribbon cable are facing the contacts in the port.
+Insert the camera ribbon cable into the CSI socket Raspberry Pi, making sure theconnectors at the bottom of the ribbon cable are facing the contacts in the port.
 Then, push the plastic clip back into place.